NorthStarUAS/Simulator/README.md

 ## Overview

 Imagine conducting a real UAV flight and logging the data.
-Back on the ground, use the recorded log file to assemble the set of measurable and relevant states at each time step into a single vector.
-Now collect all these state vectors for every time step (except the last step) i = 0 to n-1 into a giant matrix called **X**.
+Back on the ground, take the recorded log file and assemble the set of measurable and relevant states at each time step into a vector.
+Now collect all these individual state vectors for every time step (except the last step: i = 0 to n-1) into a giant matrix called **X**.
 Next do something similar with the same state set of state vectors.
 Assemble all but the first state (i = 1 to n) into a giant matrix called **Y**.
 Now **Y** contains the same state data as **X**, just shifted over by one position.  **X** and **Y** have the same